 Those who have remarried or have more complex family structures should note that Portugal’s fairly traditional view of the family means unmarried partners, step-parents and step-children could face stamp duty on Portuguese assets inherited/gifted between each other.
 However, exemptions are available through measures like adoption and proof of cohabitation.

 As in Britain, inherited assets cannot change hands until the tax is paid, so some heirs may find it difficult to pay within the six-month deadline on higher-value inheritances.

 Will you attract UK inheritance tax?

 As UK inheritance tax liability is determined by domicile rather than residence – and domicile is an incredibly ‘sticky’ concept – it continues to affect many Britons living here.
 Those captured face 40% UK inheritance tax on their worldwide estate, as well as Portuguese stamp duty on assets located here (although measures are available to prevent double taxation on the same asset).

 Domicile law is highly complex so take specialist advice to establish your position and plan accordingly.

-Although you want the best for your heirs, make sure you can enjoy your wealth in the meantime.
-The trick is to ensure the right money passes to the right hands at the right time while still meeting your retirement objectives.
+Although you want the best for your heirs, make sure you can enjoy your wealth in the meantime, and that it is available when you need it.
+The trick is to ensure the right money passes to the right hands at the right time, while still meeting your retirement objectives.
 Look for Portuguese-compliant opportunities that let you make the most of what you have, providing tax advantages during your lifetime as well as for your heirs in the future.

 Estate planning is a complex area, especially when you have to consider the rules of two countries and how they interact.
-Take specialist, personalised advice for peace of mind that you have the most suitable, tax-efficient approach in place, for you and your chosen heirs for years to come.
+Blevins Franks has over 45 years helping British expatriates plan their estate in Portugal.
+We provide specialist, personalised advice for peace of mind that you have the most suitable, tax-efficient approach in place, for you and your chosen heirs for years to come.